NBPub/BeatLog/README.md

 ## Installation

 BeatLog is available as [docker images](https://hub.docker.com/r/nbpub/beatlog/tags) in the following architectures.
+The `latest` or `arm32v7-latest` tags are recommended, as they are built automatically with each update.
+I upload other tags manually.

 *current version:* **[alpha-0.1.3](#development)**<br>
 | Architecture | Tag | *NullConnectionPool* |